EthanHarsh/arbitrage-bot-trade-supervisor-public/README.md

 ## Description

 This is a token supervising microservice for the DeFi arbitrage bot.
 This service uses Typescript, Express.js, and Ethers.js, all of which are Javascript frameworks.
-Application checks incoming requests to see if they meet apurchase requirements.
+Application checks incoming requests to see if they meet purchase requirements.

 ## Quick Start